open62541pp 0.19.0

 uint32_t UA_UInt32

 In this case, the struct contains heap-allocated members (nodeId, indexRange, and dataEncoding).
-To manage these members correctly, our wrapper should inherit from opcua::TypeWrapper.
+To manage such members safely, our wrapper should inherit from opcua::Wrapper and use the opcua::TypeHandlerNative policy, which provides appropriate handling for native open62541 types.
+The opcua::WrapperNative alias simplifies this by avoiding the need to repeat template parameters.

 Minimal wrapper class